addiscent/vagrant-ruby-rails/README.md

               .
               .

 The build tools will output numerous status/progress messages.
-If you are using a terminal which is configured to show color text, most of the informational messages displayed are green in color, but, there will also be a _lot_ of red-color text output.
-The output messages of _gpg_ and _curl_ are _red_ and the formatting is very _broken_.
+If you are using a terminal which is configured to show color text, most of the informational messages displayed are green in color, but, some will also be red-color text output.
+The output messages are color coded by _Vagrant_; green messages indicate those of STDOUT, red messages indicate those of STDERR.

-Unfortunately, this messy output makes it difficult to spot any genuine error, if one occurs.
 Typically, if the build fails, it will often stop with an obvious error message, but in some unusual cases it does not.

 After the build finishes, you should scroll back through the terminal output messages and scrutinize them for messages which _may_ indicate an obvious error.